Catholic spirituality: Catholic devotional piety

 Catholic piety takes its inspiration from the life and teaching of Jesus Christ.
-Most fundamentally, Jesus prayed to God the Father, in the Holy Spirit, and recommended that we do the same.
+Most fundamentally, Jesus prayed to God the Father, in the Holy Spirit, and recommended that Christians do the same.
 In the Gospels, his prayer starts with "Father" and the prayer he taught his disciples begins with the words "Our Father".
 From this the Catholic Church has developed a piety that for the most part mirrors Jesus's attitude.
 The prayers of the Mass, the public prayer of the Church, are characteristically addressed to God the Father.
 The Catholic bishops declared in 1963: "Devotions should be so drawn up that they harmonize with the liturgical seasons, accord with the sacred liturgy, are in some fashion derived from it, and lead the people to it, since, in fact, the liturgy by its very nature far surpasses any of them."

 In the Catholic Church, the laity are encouraged to pray daily the canonical hours contained in the Liturgy of the Hours, which are done at seven fixed prayer times.
 Clergy and religious are obligated to pray the Daily Office.
 Sources commonly used to pray the Liturgy of the Hours include the full four volume set of The Liturgy of the Hours, the one volume Christian Prayer book, and various apps on mobile devices.